 William Shakespeare is widely regarded as the greatest writer in the English language, and the world’s greatest dramatist of all time.
 Shakespeare’s plays deal with an amazing array of human conflicts and challenges, but the language of the 16th century can make his work difficult for many students to access and enjoy.

-We are keen to launch a series of courses exploring the works of Shakespeare in a language easily accessible and enjoyable to all students, and we’d love your feedback to assess the potential demand.
+The programme, ‘As You Like it’ is one of a series of courses exploring the works of Shakespeare in a language easily accessible and enjoyable to all students, and we’d love your feedback to assess the potential demand.
 The series is entitled ‘Shakespeare – his plays and why they are so great!’

 Each course consists of 10 x 1 hour sessions, presenting one play for each course.
 Students participating in the Shakespearean modules will become familiar with the play, will learn to recite some of Shakespeare’s most famous speeches and examine some of the biggest human nature challenges that are featured throughout his works.